 A short biography

 I was born in Southern California, the youngest of six children.
 My earliest dream was to go to France.
 With the support of my mother I went to live for a year with a family in Paris when I was fifteen, and attended classes at Cours Désir.
 I began visiting museums with the encouragement of my French family and the freedom given to me on Wednesdays without classes.
 It was there that I began to engage with images, finding a companionship outside of time.
 It helped to articulate something that I had kept secret — a wish for a creative life.
 This matter would, however, remain unsettled for the next ten years as I quietly sought expression in many things, trying to discover how this desire could unfold.
 I went to UC Santa Cruz, and studied dance and literature and film history for a year, returned to Paris, where I attended a book arts program, then through friendships, travelled to Japan, moved to Alaska, and then to San Francisco.
 There I attended City College, choosing to study film initially and then at the suggestion of one of my teachers, took a still photography course.
 It was after the first two rolls of film that I sensed that I had discovered my work, and simultaneously, my joy.
 I found that making photographs was a way to express my love.
 After two years of courses, I found a mentor in Walter Chappell and moved to New Mexico to work with him.
 He encouraged me to use the 8x10 view camera, and it became the principal instrument of my work.
 I learned technique with him and he gave me a foundation in printmaking, practices which cultivated greater respect and discipline than I had naturally.
-He told me that one's work has a destiny of its own, independent from one's individual destiny.
-One endeavors to prepare the work for going out into world, like a child, and at some point lets go, sending it out and releasing control for how it will be received, keeping hope, nevertheless, that it will live well and beyond its maker.
+He taught me that one's work has a destiny of its own, independent from one's individual destiny.
+One endeavors to prepare the work for going out into world, like a child, and at some point one lets go, sending it out and releasing control for how it will be received, keeping hope, nevertheless, that it will live well and beyond its maker.

-To learn more about my work, please view my CV.
 All photographs on this site are available for purchase.
 A selection of immediately available prints can be found in Prints.
 Larger formats of the pigment ink prints are available through Stinehour Editions.
 For portrait sittings, print orders and all other inquiries, please contact me through the button below.

 To view my work as a designer of websites: